GovTechSG/gds-ace-swe-chapter/README.md

 ### 2022

-#### Rationalisation of Frontend & Backend Engineering Competencies
+#### Rationalisation of Frontend & Backend Engineering Competencies with DSAI

 Context